cncf/tag-contributor-strategy/website/content/contributors/_index.md

 ## Projects

-The Cloud Native Computing Foundation projects are listed below, together with the brief information on contributing to them.
+The Cloud Native Computing Foundation projects are listed below with information on how to contribute.

 ## Graduated Projects